phil-rice/Phils-Blog/_posts/2015-11-11-Scala-Builders.markdown

 I am currently in the unhappy position of having to use a Java data structure to hold my data.
 The data structure  will be accessed several billion times in under two minutes, and long[] is sufficiently quicker than Array[Long], that the pain is worth it.
 The longs in the long[] are actually going to be an AnyVal class OttAsLong.

+The code for this can be found at https://github.com/phil-rice/ScalaBuildersBlog

 {% highlight java %}
 public class LongArrayAndLength {
 	private long[] data;